Today (November 5, 2015): Review of the Mandarin Oriental Bodrum Resort (Turkey).

 - A courtyard with exclusive luxury retail shops is located adjacent to the lobby, within the resort grounds.

 - The hotel is managed by the legendary Mandarin Oriental Hotel group, one of the most exclusive luxury hotel brands in the world.

-- The resort has no less than 7 outstanding gourmet fusion restaurants.
+- The resort has seven outstanding gourmet fusion restaurants.
 Delicious Trattoria style Italian cuisine is served at Assaggio Restaurant (hillside, with its own stunning pool); al fresco Turkish and Mediterranean specialties at JuJu Beach & Bistro; international cuisine with a Mediterranean flair at the Sofra Restaurant; contemporary Japanese cuisine at Kurochan Restaurant (seaside); traditional Turkish fish and seafood cuisine at Bodrum Balıkçısı (seaside); traditional Turkish kebab and mezzes at Veranda Restaurant, and relaxed poolside dining and children’s menus at the Pool Bar & Restaurant.

 - Serving a wide variety of freshly baked, homemade delicacies including pastries, chocolates, and cakes, the Mandarin cake shop is a must-stop for anyone looking to indulge.

 - Families will love the resort as the children facilities are excellent.
 There is a great kids’ playground next to the children’s pool.
 Inside the hotel is a well-supervised toddler’s play-room and computer games room for the older ones.
 There’s even a dedicated children’s only room within the Sofra Restaurant.